430 - Bachelor's Degree in Electrical Engineering

 The contents of Graphic Expression and Computer Aided Design, and of Resistance and Engineering of Materials that have been previously taught will contribute to a better understanding of the concepts and foundations that will be studied during the development of this subject.

 1.2.
 Context and importance of this course in the degree

 The Manufacturing Technologies subject belongs to the Common Industrial Branch module and is taught in the third in the first semester.
 Its contents will contribute to provide the student with the basis to face situations related to Manufacturing Technologies in their professional development and to solve different particular situations within the scope of the Degree in Electrical Engineering.
 The student before the manufacture of a product will be able to analyze different alternatives for the approach of the process taking into account technological and economic criteria, as well as the interactions with its design, and the manufacturing systems necessary for its development in real environments.

 1.3.
 Recommendations to take this course

-It is important to resolve any doubts that may arise as soon as possible, for which the student has the teacher's advice, during face-to-face classes and at the tutoring schedule established by the teacher.
+The study and continued work, from the first day of the course, are essential to overcome the subject with the maximum advantage.
+It is important to resolve any doubts that may arise as soon as possible, for which the student has the assistance of the teacher, both during classes and during the tutoring hours dedicated to it.